- this cross-curricular classroom resource just takes 5 minutes a week!

 Cross-curricular classroom resource: Library

-Think back to when you were in Home economics or Family Studies and had to carry an egg around for week at school without dropping it.
+Think back to when you were in Home Economics or Family Studies and had to carry an egg around for a week at school without dropping it.
 Or take a baby “doll” home that needs to be fed every few hours.

-Every school board has a slightly different take on sharing these responsibilities!
+Every school board has a creative ways of learning these responsibilities!

 I remember watching how much my peers laughed and bonded through these experiences.

-NOBODY creates that same beautiful connection between students and is a wonderful ice breaker to kick off any subjects.
+NOBODY creates that same beautiful connection between students and is a powerful ice breaker to kick off any subject.